Contractors

 • Specify delivery dates and times to ensure availability of supplies.

-• Outline payment terms, including any deposits, payment schedules, and final payment due dates.
+• Outline payment terms, including any deposits, the payments schedule, and any due date for the final payment.

 • Include terms for returns, exchanges, or refunds if the products do not meet expectations.